Translational Research in Adolescent Behavioral Health

 Time Limit for Completion of Certificate

-Per University Policy, all Certificates have a five year time limit; however, the approximate time to complete the Certificate is four semesters.
+Per University Policy, all Certificates have a five year time limit; however, the standard time to complete the Certificate is four consecutive semesters.

 Donna Burton, Ph.D.